Reducing Alcohol, Tobacco, and OtherĀ DrugĀ Harm

 33. To ensure the provision of free and reliable testing for intoxication due to recreational substances, including alcohol, at relevant community events and festivals, and licensed venues.

-(Drugs, Substance Abuse and Addiction Policy as amended by National Conference May 2021)
+(Reducing Alcohol, Tobacco, and Other Drug Harm Policy as amended by National Conference June 2023)

 The Australian Greens recognise that many people may experience co-occurring mental and physical disability and alcohol and other drug issues, and understand the importance of connected, wrap-around supports.
 Please refer to related policies for further information.